kiwi0fruit/ultimate-question/README.md

 # The Ultimate Question of Life, the Universe, and Everything

-## (On the simplest model in which the evolution of the laws of nature arises from the natural selection of structures, Artificial life and Open-ended evolution, Universal Darwinism, Occam's razor)
+## (On the simplest and self-justifying model in which the evolution of the laws of nature arises from the natural selection of structures)

+## (On natural selection of the laws of nature, Artificial life and Open-ended evolution, Universal Darwinism, Occam's razor)

 Greetings,